architvarma/CICD_Automation_Hub/README.md

 # MuleSoft-DevOps
-# Jenkins Pipelines Configuration Readme
+# Jenkins Pipelines Configuration
+This Configuration is based on 'Mule-Maven-Application-Code' Repository

 ## 1. Conditional Check Pipeline